In today’s Breastfeeding 101 post, I have broken down EVERYTHING there is to possibly know about… milk, boobs and breastfeeding as well as…

 Breast milk is amazing.

 It is composed of millions of different components including fats, carbohydrates, proteins and minerals all of which are specifically designed to benefit your baby’s well being and development.

-It has the capacity to adapt and meet the needs of your little one changing depending on the time of day, the age of your baby and even during the feed itself.
+And it has the capacity to adapt and meet the needs of your little one changing depending on the time of day, the age of your baby and even during the feed itself.

-While breastfeeding is the most natural thing in the world, for many new mothers nursing successfully takes time and practice.
+Whilst breastfeeding is the most natural thing in the world, for many new mothers nursing successfully takes time and practice.

 So let’s get down into everything and anything to do with feeding your little one!

 When Will My Breast Milk Come In?
 The 3 Types Of Milk

 There are 3 main stages that your breast milk will come in at…

 After your baby is born, in the early stages of breastfeeding, you will produce colostrum which is the first of 3 stages of breast milk.

 It is sometimes referred to as the ‘golden liquid’ due to its thick yellow consistency, but is packed full of antibodies to protect your baby from bacterial and viral illnesses as well as being high in protein, fat-soluble vitamins and minerals.